Some good information to know......

 Does Kayelily Conduct the Rehearsal?

 Kayelily will conduct your rehearsal or co-conduct with your professional director if you have one.
+If you have a friend or relative acting as your wedding director, she will train that person what to do at the rehearsal.
 She allows one hour, more than twice the length of the wedding ceremony, to be thorough so everyone knows where to stand, the order we enter, etc., although it usually does not take that long.
 When we are done, everyone will be comfortable with their role in your wedding and your processional, ceremony, and recessional will flow smoothly on your big day.

 On the Wedding Day....